robotsorcerer/robotsorcerer.github.io/_posts/2021-05-31-Control-Commons.md

 The question of unifying optimality in a control theoretical sense with stability guarantees such as the ones that Lyapunov analyses provide is a fascinating one.
 The beauty of CBFs is that we can elegantly write out our feedback control term for a control affine system dynamics such that we can create a safety-critical controller, as provided by the bound of the class-\\(\mathcal{K}\_{\infty, e}\\) in the definition of our CBF as given earlier as follows:

 Oh, by the way, CBFs provide necessary and sufficient conditions on safety.
 I may flesh this out in a future post in the future.
-But for kicks, you may have a look at this hot damn paper: [A. D. Ames, X. Xu, J. W. Grizzle and P. Tabuada, "Control Barrier Function Based Quadratic Programs for Safety Critical Systems," in IEEE Transactions on Automatic Control, vol. 62, no. 8, pp. 3861-3876, Aug.
+But for kicks, you may have a look at this paper: [A. D. Ames, X. Xu, J. W. Grizzle and P. Tabuada, "Control Barrier Function Based Quadratic Programs for Safety Critical Systems," in IEEE Transactions on Automatic Control, vol. 62, no. 8, pp. 3861-3876, Aug.
 2017, doi: 10.1109/TAC.2016.2638961.](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7782377).

 **Safety-Critical Control**